PowerShell/PowerShell/README.md

 7. `make clean-native` will remove `libps`
 8. `make cleanall` will also remove the Nuget packages

-### Adding Pester tests
+## Adding Pester tests

-Pester tests are located in the src/pester-tests folder.
-The makefile targets "test" and "pester-tests" will run all Pester-based tests.
+Pester tests are located in the `src/pester-tests` folder.
+The makefile targets `test` and `pester-tests` will run all Pester tests.

 The steps to add your pester tests are:
-- add *.Tests.ps1  files to src/pester-tests
+- add `*.Tests.ps1`  files to `src/pester-tests`
-- run "make pester-tests" to run the tests
+- run `./build.sh make pester-tests` to run the tests

 ## TODO: Docker shell-in-a-box